ziplokk1/incapsula-cracker/README.md

 # Notes

 * config.py, navigator.json, and serialize.html have all only been tested using firefox.
-* currently incapsula only works with the requests library.

 I understand that there's minimal commenting and that's because I'm not sure exactly why incapsula is sending requests to certain pages other than to obtain cookies.
 This is just a literal reverse engineer of incapsulas javascript code.